Harry Murray: Western Front: June 1916 to April 1917

-On 1 June 1916, the 13th Battalion embarked at Alexandria for Marseilles, France, before being deployed to the Western Front.
+On 1 June 1916, the 13th Battalion embarked at Alexandria for Marseille, France, before being deployed to the Western Front.
 In mid-June, the battalion moved into trenches at Bois Grenier near Armentières, and on 13 July they relocated to Bailleul, in time for the Battle of the Somme.

 On 29 August, Murray commanded A Company—which consisted of fewer than one hundred men—in a successful attack that captured Mouquet Farm under heavy fire.
 His men repelled four German counterattacks before he ordered them to withdraw.
 He remained in command until the next morning, when he fainted from loss of blood from two wounds he had sustained during the action.
-Murray was awarded the Distinguished Service Order for his service during the action, an event that was published in a supplement of the London Gazette dated 14 November 1916.
+Murray was awarded the Distinguished Service Order (DSO) for his service during the action, an event that was published in a supplement of The London Gazette dated 14 November 1916.
 He was later evacuated to England aboard the hospital ship Asturias, and admitted to the 4th General Hospital, London, where he was to share a ward with Albert Jacka and Percy Black, who were recovering from wounds received at Poziéres and Mouquet Farm respectively.
 After nearly six weeks of recuperation, he returned to the 13th Battalion in France on 19 October.

 Following a period of patrols and trench raids, the 13th was relieved by the 5th Battalion on 6 December, and marched back to Ribemont, where Murray was granted leave to England.
 On 4 January 1917, he was Mentioned in Despatches.
 The battalion returned to the front in February, relieving the 15th Battalion at Gueudecourt.
-On 4 February, the battalion's commanding officer received the order to attack Stormy Trench; it was during this action that Murray would earn his Victoria Cross.
+On 4 February, the battalion's commanding officer received the order to attack Stormy Trench; it was during this action that Murray would earn his Victoria Cross (VC).